sal55/langs/MLang.md/Mfeatures.md

     0      to 2**63-1         int64 (see note)
     2**63  to 2**64-1         word64
     2**64  to ...
 (Overflow)

-* Some machines of M had i128/u128 types, and also had some preparatory supportd bignums.
-But I decided not use add bignums, and 128-bit types were dropped.
-They just weren't enough and needed too much support
-* In some contexts, when an int64 constant is combined with a word64 operand, then the constant is considered to be word64 too.
+In some contexts, when an int64 constant is combined with a word64 operand, then the constant is considered to be word64 too.
 The ensures the whole operation is unsigned.
 Otherwise, because int64 is domninant, in an operation like this:

     word64 a = 0xFFFF'FFFF'FFFF'FFFF
     if a > 5 then ...